ballerina-attic/inter-microservice-communication/README.md

 };

-// Trip management serice, which will take client pickup request
+// Book store service, which allows users to order books online for delivery
 @http:ServiceConfig {basePath:"/trip-manager"}
 service<http:Service> TripManagement bind listener {
     // Resource that allows users to place an order for a book